olizzh0105/review-data-source-analysis/data_collection_plan.md

 ## Data Quality Considerations

-The collected data will later be evaluated for:
+Where applicable based on the fields actually available for each platform, the collected data will later be evaluated for:

 - Missing values
 - Duplicate review IDs